uis-no/phd-defense/FAQ.md

 - How to get to the defense venue from the hotel?
   - Defense usually takes place at the Kjøkv Egelands Hus (usually room E-164 for defense at IDE).
 From Ydalir hotel it is a about a 10 minutes walk to the venue.
 Here is the link to the [map](http://bit.ly/2QjBImy) .
+  - If you are coming from another location in Stavanger, it is probably best to take a taxi or a bus to the UiS West.
+The bus schedule can be checked [here](https://www.kolumbus.no).
+The closes bus stop to the venue would be "UiS ved Kjølv Egelands hus".
+Bus numbers 6, 7 and X60 come here from the Stavanger city center.
+There are several taxi options for example [Stavanger Taxi](https://www.stavanger-taxi.no).

+- When should the opponents arrive at the venue?
+  - Typically the trial lecture starts at 10 am on the day of exam
+  - It is better to arrive about 15 minutes before the trial lecture, and meet the administrator of the defense.

+- How does the trial lecture work?
+  - Trial lecture is for 45 minutes on the topic chosen by the committee
+  - There is no Q&A allowed after the trial lecture
+  - After the trial lecture the committee decides if the trial lecture was approved and need to summarize the trial lecture

+- When and where is the lunch for the opponents?
+  - After the trial lecture, the committee is provided with the lunch
+  - Nina Ingrid Horve Stava <nina.h.stava@uis.no> usually specifies where to have lunch